vixark/RTS-Helper/README.md

 # RTS Helper
 Dynamic build order reader for real-time strategy video games.
-It allows you to read a set of instructions of your build order for the current moment.
+It lets you to read a set of instructions of your build order in real time.
 It makes easier to follow and learn build orders.

 # Games Supported
 * Age of Empires II